kiethohoai/html-css-a-z-jonas/README.md

 004 Building an Accordion Component - Part 2
 005 Building a Carousel Component - Part 1
 006 Building a Carousel Component - Part 2
+007 Building a Table Component - Part 1